https://www.mble.org/ will undergo brief maintenance. 00:00

 • To review pass/fail rates and performance statistics for recent examinations, click here.

-UBE Score vs Non-UBE Score
+Legacy UBE Score vs Non-UBE Score

 • Applicants must sit for both the essay (MEE and MPT) portion and the MBE portion of the examination in a single administration in order to earn a portable UBE score that can be transferred to seek admission in other jurisdictions.